inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 ## What are the benefits of visual scripting?
 **Please remember that it's just another way of illustrating code!
 A visual scripting system is as powerful as script code in text form.**

+> It is possible to transform the data from visual scripts to script code in text form.
+This means that we could transform our input data to javascript.

 #### even more simplicity
 * You primarily work with your mouse to connect nodes.
 * You don't have to type that much on your keyboard anymore.